Palestine Action High Court challenge can go ahead, judge rules

 Palestine Action’s co-founder has won a bid to bring a High Court challenge over the group’s ban as a terror organisation.

-Huda Ammori made a bid to challenge Home Secretary Yvette Cooper’s decision to proscribe the group under anti-terror laws, announced after the group claimed responsibility for action in which two Voyager planes were damaged at RAF Brize Norton on June 20.
+Huda Ammori is challenging Home Secretary Yvette Cooper’s decision to proscribe the group under anti-terror laws, announced after the group claimed responsibility for action in which two Voyager planes were damaged at RAF Brize Norton on June 20.

 The ban means that membership of, or support for, the direct action group is a criminal offence punishable by up to 14 years in prison.